-Since then, I’ve become aware of more services that the very active local club provides to the residents of Caborca, to include:
+Since then, I have learned more about the services that the very active local Rotary provides to the residents of Caborca, to include:

 Building handicapped access ramps and structures in the downtown area